louis030195/niwrad/README.md

 ### Objectives

 * Hosts (any life form) have characteristics.
-* Hosts can reproduce (sexual only atm), when they do, their characteristics are "mixed" plus a slight randomness (mutation).
+When hosts reproduce sexually or asexually, the offspring characteristics are its parent's plus mutations.
-* Hosts behaviour code MUST be generic, so we can either implement simple heuristics like state-machines, behaviour trees or more complex like reinforcement learning.
+* Hosts behaviour code MUST be generic, so we can either implement simple heuristics like state-machines, behaviour trees or go more complex like reinforcement learning.
-* Hosts will evolve by natural selection, some characteristics that help survival (speed ... ?) will increase, some that harm survival will decrease.
-* Players can trigger artificial selection, e.g. like we human selected the cows that produce the most milk, the goal is to implement actions that offer the possibility to influence evolution.
-Currently what came to my mind: any way to protect, harm, heal, feed ... some targeted hosts (high speed hosts ? big hosts ...)
+* Observers can trigger artificial selection, the goal is to implement actions that offer the possibility to influence evolution.
+Currently what came to my mind: any way to protect, harm, heal, feed ... some species

 ## Usage